[Instructions] Depositing & Withdrawing IOTX with Coinbase

 As pointed out by other users, please notice that this is not a limitation/fault of IoTeX or Coinbase.
 Rather, this is a lack of knowledge of blockchain basics and what you are buying on the exchange. e.g., you cannot transfer a token from one blockchain to another, ever.
 What you buy on Coinbase is an Ethereum ERC20 token: you cannot expect to withdraw it to a blockchain other than Ethereum.
 Period.

-Now this is not the case where you will loose your tokens because you withdrew to an address for which you own the private key (see this post for more: For those who have issues withdrawing IOTX from Coinbase - #3 by trengen), but if you are not aware of this basic concept about blockchain you are most likely going to lose your funds, whatever token you pick.
+Now this is not the case where you will loose your tokens because you withdrew to an address for which you own the private key (see this post for more: For those who have issues withdrawing IOTX from Coinbase - #3), but if you are not aware of this basic concept about blockchain you are most likely going to lose your funds, whatever token you pick.

 So my suggestion is to be very careful before you make any token transfer: ask in the communities if it’s fine to send to a specific account, exchange or contract.
 Learn the basics of blockchain, some excellent videos here: